Adding a ML Inference Pipeline

 • Additional preprocessing computations such as subtraction, scaling, and threshold calculation.

-Pre-processing function
+Pre-processing Function

 cd kria_platform/kria-vitis-platforms/kv260/overlays/examples/smartcam/